 During an interview on 60 Minutes, Air Force Lt.
 Gen. Chris Bogdan, who is in charge of the program, said, “Long gone is the time when we will continue to pay for mistake after mistake after mistake.
-Lockheed Martin doesn’t get paid their profit unless each and every airplane meets each station on time with the right quality.”
+Lockheed Martin doesn’t get paid their profit unless each and every aeroplane meets each station on time with the right quality.”

-However, a new progress report from the Defense Department casts serious doubts on the progress of the program.
+However, a new progress report from the Defense Department casts serious doubts on the advancement of the program.
 The DOD’s Director of Operational Test and Evaluation cites everything from computer system malfunctions to flaws with its basic design—it even found that the jet is vulnerable to engine fires because of the way it’s built.

 A separate report from Military.com unearthed another embarrassing issue with the jet that suggests it won’t take off on time.
 Full story